Pork Larb is inspired by a larb recipe I enjoyed most when travelling through Laos.

 A really good pork larb recipe is my ultimate fast food at home.
-You can literally whip this up in fifteen minutes and I like it in a big bowl that I can sink around and scoff while kicking back on the sofa that’s packed with big bold punchy flavours with plenty of chilli kick.
+You can literally whip this up in fifteen minutes and I like it in a big bowl that I can sink around and scoff while kicking back on the sofa that’s packed with big bold punchy flavours with plenty of chili.

 If you like south-east Asian food (Laos, Cambodia and Thai – check out this link with some of my other travel inspired recipes).